-Class notes: In order to have a record of the lectures and of the class we will be producing a set of class notes as we go along.
+Class notes: None of the textbooks listed above contains all of the material that we will cover in this course, and thus in order to have a record of the lectures and of the class we will be producing a set of class notes as we go along.
 To this end, for each lecture there will be one student designated as the "scribe" for that day, and that student will be responsible for typing up the notes from that lecture (using LATEX) and sending them to me for inclusion in the main document.